TAN Function in Excel (Table of Contents)

 Introduction to TAN in Excel

-Tan Function in Excel is another mathematical trigonometry function which is used for calculating tan value at any angle.
-As we know that in mathematics Tan is the ratio of Perpendicular by Base and by this we get tangent value at any angle.
-If we want to convert any angle first we need to RADIANS function or Pi()/4 to get actual Tan value.
+Tan Function in Excel is another mathematical trigonometry function used to calculate tan value at any angle.
+In mathematics, Tan is the ratio of Perpendicular by Base and by this, we get tangent value at any angle.
+If we want to convert any angle first, we need to RADIANS function or Pi()/4 to get the actual Tan value.

 All the required angle must be in Radians.